 You may remember Drew Roper’s favorite albums website from our Top 10 Webflow sites of 2017.
 Hoog Design was also a fan and was inspired to create their own Best Albums of 2017.
 A love for both music and design comes together in this top 20 (with bonus honorable mentions).

-The site is a single-page design, navigated by way of color-coded bands vertically arranged down each side of the screen.
+The music website is a single-page design, navigated by way of color-coded bands vertically arranged down each side of the screen.
 It makes for a quick, interesting way to flip through their top albums of the year.
 Want to make your own website sharing the albums you’re into?
 Check out how Hoog Design did it.

 Not only is this a clean layout, but Hoog has woven in some neat interactive effects.
 For each featured album, the background shade changes with a swipe of the cursor.
 It also takes advantage of Webflow’s Interactions 2.0.
 A click on pulsing circles on either side of the album art brings up insightful quotes from each artist about their work.